 My Business: Beyond Accessibility

-My creation has been an OT run company, Beyond Accessibility, that provides online home modification information to a wide audience of people.
-My goal is to take the OT perspective, along with the evidence to support home modification to improve safety and quality of life, and provide useful resources to the many people who might seek it out.
+My creation has been an OT run company, Beyond Accessibility, that provides in-person and online home modification information and consulting services to a wide audience of people.
+My goal is to take the occupational therapist perspective, along with the evidence to support home modification to improve safety and quality of life, and provide useful resources to the many people who might seek it out.

 The truth is I have to challenge myself to enter into new worlds of business where I am uncertain and uncomfortable, all while proving the worth of my services and the OT model of care.
 It is a bit daunting, but also invigorating.